-This page describes troubleshooting steps that you might find helpful if you run into problems using Cloud Vision Product Search.
+This page describes troubleshooting steps that you might find helpful if you run into problems using Vision API Product Search.

 What is the maximum number of results returned?

 The maximum number of results returned will vary from query to query due to implementation details.
 The maximum guaranteed amount of results returned is 500.
 If more are requested, the requested number may not be met.

 Can I set a score threshold for results?

 The search result scores are not calibrated.
 This means that the result scores for a given query will be comparable (this is how results are ranked).
 However, the result scores for query A and query B are not necessarily comparable.
 This means there is no one fixed threshold suitable for a given use case.

 It is possible to set a threshold based on your own experiments.
 If you want to set a threshold, you should set this threshold on a per item label basis.
 This means that you should set a results score threshold for "Shoes" independently of "Bags", etc. for each label.